cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Best-known attacks reduce the security of the prime-order group instantiation by log_2(Q)/2 bits, where Q is the number of `Evalute()` calls made by the attacker.

-As a result of this class of this class of attack, choosing prime-order groups with a 128-bit security level instantiates an OPRF with 128-(log\_2(Q)/2) bits of security.
+As a result of this class of attack, choosing prime-order groups with a 128-bit security level instantiates an OPRF with a reduced security level of 128-(log\_2(Q)/2) bits of security.
 Moreover, such attacks are only possible for those certain applications where the adversary can query the OPRF directly.
 Applications can mitigate against this problem in a variety of ways, e.g., by rate-limiting client queries to `Evaluate()` or by